Daryn Pittman: Racing career

 After four years competing in local series in Pennsylvania, Pittman joined Kasey Kahne Racing for the 2013 season.
 The 2013 season started with Pittman winning the overall championship in the DIRTcar Nationals miniseries at Volusia Speedway Park.
 Pittman clinched the 2013 World of Outlaws STP Sprint Car Series championship, scoring eight series wins over the course of the season, beating Donny Schatz by 14 points for the title.
 He was the first driver from Oklahoma to win the World of Outlaws championship.
 2014 saw Pittman winning his third Speed Sport World Challenge at Knoxville Raceway; he had captured the $10,000-to-win event previously in 2004 and 2005.
 Pittman started the 2015 season by winning his second DIRTcar Nationals championship.
 It was rumored that Pittman would leave KKR following the 2015 season, but he returned for 2016.

 Pittman left KKR after 2018, starting the 2019 season with Roth Motorsports.
 He started the year by claiming the overall sprint car championship at Volusia Speedway Park's DIRTcar Nationals, his third title in the miniseries.
-He won four times on the World of Outlaws tour on his way to a fourth-place points fiish; he also won his second Gold Cup at Silver Dollar Speedway, and became the first four-time winner of Oskaloosa Speedway's Front Row Challenge for 360 sprint cars.
+He won four times on the World of Outlaws tour on his way to a fourth-place points finish; he also won his second Gold Cup at Silver Dollar Speedway, and became the first four-time winner of Oskaloosa Speedway's Front Row Challenge for 360 sprint cars.